The earnings

 You keep the substantial majority of what you bill.

-When you bill through Unknown Potential, you receive 85% of your gross profit — the Net Fee Income after any rebates or credits related to a placement.
+When you bill through Unknown Potential, you receive the large majority of your gross profit (the Net Fee Income after any rebates or credits related to a placement).
 Paid weekly, in arrears, on a paid-when-paid basis.
+For context on how agency splits typically work, see our commission splits guide.

 The platform fee covers everything Unknown Potential provides: technology, compliance infrastructure, finance and back-office support, and brand collateral.
 It is deducted from your gross profit before you’re paid — not an additional charge on top.